 Understanding task resource metrics

-This tutorial explains how the resource usage metrics from the Execution report are computed.
+This tutorial explains how resource usage metrics are computed from execution reports.
+See Execution report for more information about how to enable them.

 CPU Usage

-The plot reports how much CPU resources were used by each process.
+CPU Usage plots report how CPU resources are used by each process.

 cpus 2